Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 • Community service

-Why would you risk it though when modern-day conveniences have made proving your financial responsibility so easy?
+Why would you risk it, though, when modern-day conveniences have made proving your financial responsibility so easy?

 Now that you know what is expected of you as a driver on Minnesota’s roadways it is time to start crunching numbers.

-The Insurance Information Institute (III) also ranks the North Star State 39th nationally for average expenditures for auto insurance.
+The Insurance Information Institute (III) also ranks North Star State 39th nationally for average expenditures for auto insurance.

 Car insurance rates have remained pretty consistent as a percentage of income over the last few years as well.

-On average around 2.01 percent of every Minnesotans’ annual disposable income is spent on car insurance.
+On average, around 2.01 percent of every Minnesotan’s annual disposable income is spent on car insurance.

 With a per capita disposable income of $42,516 per year earned by residents of the North Star State, and $875.49 of that being spent to maintain insurance on your vehicle, this means that the average cost for a Minnesotan is around $73 of their $3,543 monthly budget to drive in the Land of 10,00 Lakes.